 She had chosen a waltz, The Barcarolle from Offenbach’s Tales of Hoffman, to accompany her skate.
 She began boldly.
 The crowd watched breathlessly as she spun and leaped, coming down hard on her right ankle without collapsing.

 Then something extraordinary happened: The international audience began singing along with the waltz to encourage her as she skated.

 “It was wonderful,” Albright said.
 “It made me forget about my injury.”

 She finished to thunderous applause.
 Ten of the 11 judges gave her first-place scores.
 She won the gold medal in figure skating, the first American woman to do so.

 Dr. Tenley Albright

 Tenley Albright retired from skating after the 1956 Olympics and focused on finishing her education at Radcliffe College.
-She graduated from Harvard Medical School in 1962 and became a distinguished surgeon and cancer researcher.
+She then graduated from Harvard Medical School in 1962 and became a distinguished surgeon and cancer researcher.